 Check traps set at least once a day.
 This is important or mandatory for a number of reasons: Dead mice can be disposed of before decomposition begins.
 In rare cases, mice caught in the trap are not killed immediately, only injured.
 Then they must be removed.
 Traps can be re-baited, reset or relocated to better locations as required.

-No, the bait is a natural food based product containing no poisons and is safe around children and pets.
+The bait is a food based peanut butter product.
 The bait contains nuts and nut allergy sufferers should be cautious.